Vision Zero won’t save you.

 Hold the city accountable.

-The NYPD isn’t enforcing safety laws, the Mayor is in hiding, and the City Council isn’t intervening.
-It’s time for that to change.
+The NYPD isn’t enforcing safety laws, the Mayor is out on a junket, and the City Council isn’t intervening.
+It’s time for all that to change.

 Your neighbors need you to show up at Community Board meetings, NYPD community council meetings, DOT and MTA open houses, and public information sessions about transportation and infrastructure.
-Many of our community institutions are dominated by people who are decades out of touch.
-Remind them that it’s not 1973 anymore, and we deserve a better city than this.
+Many of our local institutions are dominated by people who are decades out of touch.
+Remind them that it’s not the same city it was 50 years ago.

 Use 311 to make noise.
 Call your councilmember.
 Walk into your precinct and tell the NYPD about the danger zones near you.
 Make sure everyone understands you expect results!